smaclell/smaclell.github.io/_drafts/embrace-change.md

 At D2L, I poured alot of time, effort and self worth into my job only to see it come to and end.
 I was slowly learning work should not be my #1 priority.
-This experience brought that realization painfully to forefront.
+This experience brought that realization painfully to the forefront.

 <figure class="image-center">
 	<img